-Violation Consequences A. Violation of school rules resulting in In- School Suspension (ISS) or Out-of-School Suspension (OSS) during the season The student may resume practice when: 1.
+Violation Consequences А. Violation of school rules resulting in In- School Suspension (ISS) or Out-of-School Suspension (OSS) during the season The student may resume practice when: 1.
 Released from ISS or 2.
 The day after completion of OSS.
 B. Violation of school rules resulting in assignment to alternative education.
 Dismissed from athletics while attending alternative setting.
 Once the student has completed the alternative assignment, return based on decision of Principal, AD and coach.
 C. Student has been criminally charged with a misdemeanor, regardless of location or time so long as such charges are pending, or conviction occurs.
 School administration and coach will meet with the student and parent/guardian after each offense to discuss the ramifications of their behavior.
 1st Offense- 10% suspension from athletic participation.
 10% of competition dates beginning with date of charges.
 Student will be required to practice and game attendance is coach's discretion with AD approval.
-2nd Offense-Suspension for 25 calendar days and a minimum of 25% of competition dates, beginning with date of charges.
+2nd Offense-Suspension for 25 calendar days and a minimum of 25 % of competition dates, beginning with date of charges.
 3rd Offense-Suspension of 1 calendar year from date of charges.
 4th Offense-Permanent suspension from athletic participation.
 If charges are dropped the student is reinstated upon coach's approval.
 D. Student is charged with a felony, regardless of time or location so long as charges are pending or conviction results.
 1 st Offense- Suspension of 1 calendar year from date of charges.
 2 nd Offense- Permanent suspension from athletic participation.
 If charges are dropped the student is reinstated upon coach's approval.
 E. Tobacco use, in season 1 st Offense- Coaches discretion 2 nd Offense- 1 game suspension 3 rd Offense- 2 game suspension 4 th Offense- Removal from team F. Sport specific offenses such as missing practice unless excused prior, acting in an unsportsmanlike manner while representing the school in competition.
 Consequences could range from suspension from participation to removal from the athletic program.
 The head coach will have discretion contingent on the approval of the Athletic Director.
 G. Any behavior away from school that results in disciplinary action by school administration, or any behavior at school or away from school which in the opinion of the Principal and or Athletic Director reflects in a negative manner on the school or athletic program.
 Consequences could range from suspension from participation to removal from the athletic program.
 The head coach will have discretion contingent on the approval of the Athletic Director.
+Appeal Procedure- Any student and or parent/guardian wishing to appeal an athletic suspension must submit in writing to the Principal the reason(s) why he/she should not be disciplined.
+Written request (email) must be submitted within one day of the suspension to the Principal and a decision will be rendered within 4 days.
+A suspension maybe deferred while under appeal to Principal.
+If upheld by the Principal, the parent/guardian may appeal to County Athletic Director the reason(s) why he/she should not be disciplined.
+This request will then be reviewed a review committee.
+The review committee will consist of the Paulding County School District System Athletic Director and two (2) system level administrators.
+The parent/guardian will be provided a written decision from the review committee within a reasonable period.
+The PCSD Athletic Code of Conduct is in effect 24/7/365.

-Appeal Procedure- Any stu dent and or parent/guardian wishing to a appeal an athletic suspension must subr nit in writing to the Principal the reason(s) why he/she should not be disciplined.
-Writt ten request (email) must be submitted v vithin one day of the suspension to the Principal and a decision will be rendered within 4 days.
-A suspension maybe deferred v vhile under appeal to Principal.
-If upheld by the Principal, the parent/guardian may appe eal to County Athletic Director the reason on(s) why he/she sh not be disciplined.
-This red uest will then be reviewed a review cor nmittee.
-The review committee will co onsist of the Pauldin County School District Sys tem Athletic Director and two (2) system n level administrators.
-The parent/gua rdian will be provid written decision from the re view committee within a reasonable pe riod. • - The PCSD Athletic Code o f Conduct is in effect in and out of seaso on.
-I have received a copy of th e Athletic Code of Conduct, understand I the consequences set forth in the code of conduct, and understand that the code of conduct is enforceable in and out of sea son.
-Student Parent Date 46 46
+I have received a copy of the Athletic Code of Conduct and understand the consequences set forth in the code of conduct.